Inductive Reasoning Test

 Inductive reasoning tests online practice package.
 Including explanations and score reports.

-The most common inductive reasoning test presents matrices that include shapes, illustrations, or sets of words.
+The most common inductive reasoning tests present matrices that include shapes, illustrations, or sets of words.
 An inductive reasoning test actually overlaps with abstract reasoning tests, both of which have their origins in Raven's matrices.
 In general, assessment companies use many terms (abstract, inductive, diagrammatic) to describe similar tests.

-Inductive Reasoning ExamplesHere is an example for an inductive reasoning matrix, often found in SHL tests and in other pre-employment selection tests.
-You are asked to identify the next matrix in the presented set:
+Inductive Reasoning ExamplesHere is an example for an inductive reasoning matrix, often found pre-employment selection tests.

 Read more about: